Parking at Walt Disney World is plentiful. Here are descriptions of the parking fees and lots.

 Guests park at lots adjacent to the Epcot theme park.
 Lots are named Discover, Amaze, Journey, Imagine, Create, and Wonder.
 Guests may walk or take tram transportation to the Epcot entrance from the parking lots.

 At Disney’s Hollywood Studios guests park in lots adjacent to the theme park.
 The lot names include: Television, Stage, Film, and Music.
 Guests may walk or utilize tram service from the parking lot to the park gates.
 With the Hollywood Studios expansion, the entrance may be relocated and the lots reconfigured.

 At Disney’s Animal Kingdom guests park adjacent to the park and may walk or utilize a tram to get to the park entrance.
 Lot names include: Peacock, Butterfly, Unicorn, Dinosaur, and Giraffe.

 There is no fee to park at Disney Springs.
 There are 2 parking garages, Orange and Lime, that feature great technology to improve parking.
 Outside the parking garages there are signs that lists the number of available spots, and above the parking spots are red and green lights that indicate whether the spots are occupied.
 There is no bus transportation from Disney Springs to the theme parks.
 In addition to the garages, there is also surface parking available.
 A third parking garage is currently under construction for Disney Springs.

 Parking at the water parks is complimentary.
 There are no trams in the water park lots, guests must walk to the main entrance.

-Starting with reservations made after March 21, 2018, guests staying at Walt Disney World Resorts will now be charged a nightly fee for parking.
+Guests staying at Walt Disney World Resorts will be charged a nightly fee for parking.
 Guests will be issued a parking permit upon check-in and that permit should be displayed in the car window when parking at the resort.
 Alternatively, Magic Bands may be scanned at the parking gates.